dimitarnestorov/biscuit-machine/README.md

 ### `.env` file

-Most configuration is in the `.env` file located in the root of the repository:
+Most configuration is in the `.env` file located in the root of the repository.
+When changing this file Jest and the development server must be restarted for changes to take effect.

 -   `REACT_APP_MAX_DOUGH` - how much dough can the extruder have
 -   `REACT_APP_INITIAL_DOUGH` - how much dough does the extruder have on page load